 Crockpot pork chops with apples is amazing!
-You’ve got to try this easy slow cooker recipe packed with flavor and a healthy recipe all on it’s own.
+You’ve got to try this easy slow cooker pork recipe packed with flavor and a healthy recipe all on it’s own.
 If you love our baked pork chops in the oven this is great during the summertime.

 I love this 8 or 6 qt. crockpot because it’s just enough for the 5 of us with a bit of leftovers from time to time.

-Unlike other slow cooker recipes there is just 1 added step to these crockpot pork chops, you need to brown them in a skillet first.
+Unlike other slow cooker recipes there is just 1 added step to these crockpot pork chops.
+You need to brown them over medium heat in a skillet first.

-- Just 5 minutes or so and they will be done and then you throw them in with everything else to “simmer”.
+- Just 5 minutes or so and they will be done.
+Then you throw them in with everything else to “simmer”.

 Add a touch of olive oil, salt and pepper while they’re getting browned to bring out some more flavor.

-- Layer your apples in the bottom and put your browned pork chops on top of those and then your cooked onions, the rest of your ingredients, and then cook for 4-5 hrs. cooking time on low or until they are cooked thru to the center.
+- Layer your apples in the bottom and put your browned pork chops in the slow cooker on top of those.
+Then your cooked onions, the rest of your ingredients.
+Cook for 4-5 hrs. cooking time on low or until they are cooked thru to the center.

 - Apples – your choice, I prefer Fuji or red

 - Chicken broth or just cold water for liquid